 This eliminates your interest costs and finance fees, which can add thousands of dollars to a car’s purchase price.
 When you purchase a car with cash, you can do whatever you like with it for as long as you’d like.
 Paying this way can make it easier to sell your car.
 When you get a car loan, the bank holds the title, which can complicate the selling process if you want to change cars before you’ve finished paying it off.
 Paying the entire price up front also means you won’t have to make monthly car payments, which keeps it off of your monthly budget.

 The downside?
-If you pay cash, you may take a big bite out of your savings, and if a rainy day comes along, you could wind up in financial trouble.
+If you pay cash, you may take a big bite out of your savings and, if a rainy day comes along, could wind up in financial trouble.
 Remember also that you're using your hard-earned cash on an asset that loses value as it ages.